jlparkI/xGPR/docs/advanced/fitting_tutorial.rst

 poor scalability to large numbers of RFFs).
 For exact fitting, no preconditioner is required.

-Finally, note that ``mode=lbfgs`` is available as an alternative.
-We don't really recommend this -- it's mostly used for testing.
-In the past, we've found that both LBFGS and numerous flavors of stochastic gradient descent are substantially slower for fitting than exact and preconditioned CG, at least for tol < 1e-4.

 As a side note: SGD is popular in the literature because it works well for deep learning.
 Most papers that recommend some flavor of SGD haven't tried to use it for high-dimensional linear problems that may sometimes be